ngernest/mica/README.md

 ## Origin of name
 Mica stands for "Module-Implementation Comparison Automation".
-Mica's name, a type of [mineral](https://en.wikipedia.org/wiki/Mica) commonly found in rocks, was inspired by several relevant OCaml libraries that are also named after stones/rocks:
+Mica is also a type [mineral](https://en.wikipedia.org/wiki/Mica) commonly found in rocks -- this name was inspired by several relevant OCaml libraries that are also named after stones/rocks:
 - [Monolith](https://gitlab.inria.fr/fpottier/monolith) (Randomised testing tool for OCaml modules)
 - [Opal](https://github.com/pyrocat101/opal) (parser combinator library)